Cobus-Redelinghuys/FJ-Redelinghuys-MSc-Genetic-Algorithm-with-Temporal-Logic-for-Automated-Assessment/README.md

 ## Scope

 > ⚠️ GATLAM focuses on test input generation and automated correctness evaluation.
 Features such as plagiarism detection, grading, or student reporting interfaces are **not** included in this repository.
+> ⚠️ Due to the ethical clearance, none of the student code used in this article is posted on this repo.

 ## Where to access the different components:

 - **GA**
   The GA component of GATLAM can be accessed in the GA branch.

 - **Interpreter**
-An example of an interpreter can be accessed in the Interpreter branch.
+  An example of an interpreter can be accessed in the Interpreter, Mock_Interpreter or Real_Interpreter branches.

+- **Error Pools**
+  The error pools that were used for hyperparameter tuning and comparison experiments can be found in the Error Pools branch.